How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 This digital media dashboard is clean and well-designed.
 It’s clearly optimized to show three of the most important metrics for the web traffic of a media company:

 In terms of white space, clean layout, and providing useful data without overwhelming the user, this is one you want to learn from.
-A simple white background and the most important charts are emphasized with stronger colors, and with clearly expressed metrics that tell a digital media data story.
-With such a dashboard, everyone in the team has access to clear and real-time information, leaving spreadsheets behind, and automating the reporting processes.
+A simple white background and the most important charts are emphasized with stronger colors and clearly expressed metrics that tell a digital media data story.
+With such a dashboard, everyone in the team can access clear and real-time information, leaving spreadsheets behind and automating the reporting processes.

 5. Financial Dashboard Creation

-If you’re mulling over how to create dashboard designs to represent your business’s core financial activities, our financial dashboard is an excellent example.
+Our financial dashboard is an excellent example if you’re mulling over how to create dashboard designs to represent your business’s core financial activities.

-For any organization, regardless of sector or industry, that needs a stable snapshot of its ongoing financial health, this particular dashboard makes a powerful tool.
+This particular template becomes a powerful tool for any organization, regardless of sector or industry, that needs a stable snapshot of its ongoing financial health.
 Operating with financial KPIs such as working capital, quick ratio, and budget variation, this dynamic tool is a masterclass in how to build a dashboard for your finance department.

 In our example above, you can gain quick access to insights that will help you streamline your financial processes and ultimately boost your bottom line.
-As you can see, color-coded bar charts offer a swift snapshot of your cash conversion cycle while tables and line charts offer the perfect balance of trends, data, and insights that encourage improved decision-making as well as improved business intelligence.
+As you can see, color-coded bar charts offer a swift snapshot of your cash conversion cycle.
+In contrast, tables and line charts offer the perfect balance of trends, data, and insights that encourage improved decision-making and business intelligence.

 6. Marketing CMO Example

 The next example in our ‘how to make a dashboard’ guide comes in the form of our CMO template.
 In today’s increasingly competitive digital age, marketing intelligence has never been more critical.
-If you’re a CMO, you’re likely to come under enormous pressure to push your business’s promotional efforts forward.
+If you’re a CMO, you’ll likely come under enormous pressure to push your business’s promotional efforts forward.

-Our dedicated marketing dashboard above features a balanced mix of KPIs that will help you in making your campaigns more efficient while boosting your marketing return on investment (ROI) exponentially.
+Our dedicated marketing dashboard above features a balanced mix of KPIs that will help you make your campaigns more efficient while boosting your marketing return on investment (ROI) exponentially.

 Here, you can drill down into insights such as your average cost per lead, sales performance trends based on your targets, traffic, MQL & SQL ratios, and more.